1hw7/IIoT/HOL/IOTHubPiHackathon/2/README.md

       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/CustomDeviceParams.jpg"/>
       </p>

+  - Take note of the values in the Device key and Primary key fields.
+Feel free to use the parameters template provided earlier.

   - As a final step in this lab, add a high temperature limit to the device twin.
 We will use this later in the lab.
     - Click on the device you created.